anchittandon-create/AI-TeleSuite/src/REPLICATION_PROMPT.md

 *   **Purpose:** A central repository for all contextual documents and text snippets (e.g., product descriptions, pricing sheets, sales scripts).
 *   **Frontend:** `src/app/(main)/knowledge-base/page.tsx`
 *   **State Management:** `src/hooks/use-knowledge-base.ts`
-*   **Default Data:** The application is seeded with default knowledge base entries for the "ET" and "TOI" products, including product descriptions, pitches, pricing info, and rebuttals.
+*   **Default Data:** The application MUST be seeded with default knowledge base entries for the "ET" and "TOI" products.
 This default data is defined in `src/hooks/use-knowledge-base.ts`.
 *   **Logic:**
     1. The `useKnowledgeBase` hook manages an array of `KnowledgeFile` objects in `localStorage`.
     2. The `KnowledgeBaseForm` allows users to add entries either by uploading files or by pasting text directly.